1951 Yale Bulldogs football team

 The 1951 Yale Bulldogs football team represented Yale University in the 1951 college football season.
 The Bulldogs were led by fourth-year head coach Herman Hickman, played their home games at the Yale Bowl and finished the season with a 2–5–2 record.

+Yale was ranked at No. 95 in the 1951 Litkenhous Ratings.

 Schedule

+NFL draft

+The following Bulldog was selected in the National Football League draft following the season.